Keywords and Phrases

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b6661558~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b6661558~S5

 Barton, Bryce L., "Characterization and applications in infrastructure of steel reinforced polymer and grout composites" (2008).
 Doctoral Dissertations.
 1769.